|

 Notice how we set the last argument in function luaL_requiref to TRUE.
 This construction registers the Lua2C table as a global variable and makes it possible to reference this table directly in the global namespace, without having to call require("Lua2C") from the Lua code.

-In the typical embedded system, function luaopen_Lua2C will be called just after you created the main Lua state, and our C file with the Lua2C bindings will be compiled and linked with the system.
+In a typical embedded system, function luaopen_Lua2C will be called just after you create the main Lua state, and the C file with the Lua2C bindings will be compiled and linked into the system.
 In other words, it will not be loaded dynamically as a dynamic library.

-Function luaopen_Lua2C returns a value designed for dynamic loading via require and the return value is not needed when we link the code directly with the server code.
-What we do after creating the main Lua state "L" is to call luaopen_Lua2C and pop the values pushed by luaopen_Lua2C off the stack.
+Function luaopen_Lua2C returns a value designed for dynamic loading via require.
+This return value is not needed when the code is linked directly with the server.
+After creating the main Lua state "L", call luaopen_Lua2C and pop the values pushed by luaopen_Lua2C off the stack.
 This keeps the Lua stack balanced.

 In function luaopen_Lua2C, luaL_requiref takes function installLua2C as an argument.
 The installLua2C function installs the "open" function in a new Lua table and returns this table.
 Lua will then register this table as "Lua2C".